Musharraf94/AI_Graduate_Project/README.md

 Each algorithm has its unique approach and demonstrates different aspects of problem-solving in AI.

 # Acknowledgments
 This project was developed as part of Artificial Intelligence Course at the University of Arizona.
-Special thanks to Prof. Tyler Millhouse for guidance and support throughout the project.
+Special thanks to Professor Tyler Millhouse for guidance and support throughout the project.